 Here is the crux of the matter.
 The problem is our sinful nature.
 The Law of Moses has no ability to deal with it.
-The Law condemns the actions of the sinful nature but cannot deal with it successfully.
+The Law condemns the actions of the sinful nature but cannot prevent them.

 Those who sin, Jews or Christians, cannot please God.

 The problem is that of living a righteous life, not of going to Heaven, which is the Gentile goal.
-We are not seeking righteousness so we can go to Heaven but so we can be pleasing to God and have fellowship with Him.
+We are not seeking righteousness so that we can go to Heaven, but so that we can be pleasing to God and have fellowship with Him.
 The desire to go to Heaven is to provide ourselves with a pleasing environment.
-The desire to please God and to have fellowship with Him has to do with our love for God, not with our love for ourselves.
+The desire to please God and to have fellowship with Him involves our love for God, not with our love for ourselves.

 You, however, are controlled not by the sinful nature but by the Spirit, if the Spirit of God lives in you.
 And if anyone does not have the Spirit of Christ, he does not belong to Christ.
 (Romans 8:9)

-What Paul means is, since we have the Holy Spirit dwelling in us we ought not to be controlled by the sinful nature; that we are not obligated to be controlled by the sinful nature; that we have the ability to overcome the sinful nature.
+What Paul means is, because we have the Holy Spirit dwelling in us, we can choose to not to be controlled by the sinful nature.
+We are not obligated to be controlled by the sinful nature; we have the ability to overcome the sinful nature.